MyXoToD/MyXoToD/README.md

-### 私のGITHUBへようこそ
+# 私のGITHUBへようこそ

-Welcome to my GitHub page.
-Feel free to browse around but beware, there are a lot of useless and unmaintained projects flying around :)
+Welcome to my GitHub profile.
+Feel free to wander around but beware, there are a lot of useless and unmaintained projects flying around :) More to come, probably.

 - 👨‍💻 Frontend-Developer
 - ✍️ Read about me on [makkusu.dev](https://makkusu.dev)